Anderson-Lai/ib-notes/hleconomics/economics.md

 - total cost - the total cost of producing all the current units of output
 - average cost - the average cost of all the units of output currently produced

-in the short-term, there is at least **one fixed factor of production** which limits efficiency and is a **fixed cost**
+in the short run, there is at least **one fixed factor of production**
-in the long-term, **all factors of production are available to be reallocated and shifted around**
+in the long run, **all factors of production are available to be reallocated and shifted around**